shiboliukul/shiboliukul.github.io/content/authors/admin/_index.md

     url: https://engineering.dartmouth.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Shibo Liu, PhD candidate at Thayer School of Engineering, Dartmouth.
-Email address is Shibo.Liu.TH AT dartmouth.edu
+bio: Shibo Liu, PhD candidate at Thayer School of Engineering, Dartmouth College.
+Email address Shibo.Liu.TH AT dartmouth.edu

 # Interests to show in About widget
 interests:
   - AI-Powered Electronics
-  - Flexible electronics
+  - Electrochemical Biosensor
   - Customized Biomedical Device

 # Education to show in About widget